Is Wheat Germ Paleo?

 Mark Sisson says: “You certainly can (eat it), but I still wouldn’t.
-Wheat germ has a little something called wheat germ agglutinin, a particularly potent lectin that protects wheat from insects, yeasts and bacteria.
-It also tries to protect wheat from other, larger predators, like hairless bipedal agrarian apes, by attacking and perforating the intestinal lining.
-There’s also evidence that WGA interacts with insulin receptors in fat and liver cells, even going so far as to replicate the effects of insulin.
-Mimicking the effect of insulin with a foreign plant protein?
+Wheat germ has a little something called wheat germ agglutinin, a potent lectin.
+This protects wheat from insects, yeasts, and bacteria.
+It also tries to protect wheat from other, larger predators.
+Like hairless bipedal agrarian apes, by attacking and perforating the intestinal lining.
+There’s also evidence that WGA interacts with insulin receptors in fat and liver cells.
+Even going so far as to replicate the effects of insulin.
+Mimicking the effect of insulin on a foreign plant protein?
 Eh, I’m a little nervous about that.”

 Kevin Cann (guest-blogging for Robb Wolf) says: “Understanding WGA and the other toxins found in grains and legumes is an important concept to health and weight loss.
-Counting calories while eating wheat products may work for some, but there are going to be quite a few people that run into failure.
+Counting calories while eating wheat products may work for some.
+But there are quite a few people who run into failure.
 How can one reverse insulin resistance by eating a food that acts like insulin?
-Consumption of wheat can lead to Vitamin D deficiencies, which may be why we see increasing rates of disease and even osteoporosis.
+Consumption of wheat can lead to Vitamin D deficiencies.
+Which may be why we see increasing rates of disease and even osteoporosis.
 It damages the gut lining and increases inflammation.
 Inflammation can also lead to weight gain.
 If anything, remove wheat from the diet for 30 days and see how you feel.
 Eliminating all grains and legumes would be an even better step towards better health.”